-The Government knew of more classified documents being held by Trump at MAL.
-On May 11, 2022, a DC grand jury issued a subpoena for "any and all documents or writings in the custody or control of Donald J. Trump and/or the Office of Donald J. Trump bearing classification markings."
-On June 3, 2022, Trump responded by providing the Justice Department with only 37 documents marked as classified, including "16 documents marked as SECRET, and 17 documents marked as TOP SECRET.
-Further, the FBI agents observed markings reflecting the following caveats/compartments, among others: HCS, SI, and FISA."
-32
+markings."28 On June 3, 2022, Trump responded by providing the Justice Department with only 37 documents marked as classified,29 including "16 documents marked as SECRET, and 17 documents marked as TOP SECRET.
+Further, the FBI agents observed markings reflecting the following caveats/compartments, among others: HCS, SI, and FISA."30

-Trump's counsel told the Department and FBI officials that "based upon the information that has been provided to me" (Christina Bobb),33 and based on what he was "advised" (Evan Corcoran34), all documents responsive to the subpoena had now been returned.
+Trump's counsel told the Department and FBI officials that "based upon the information that has been provided to me" (Christina Bobb),31 and based on what he was "advised" (Evan Corcoran32), all documents responsive to the subpoena had now been returned.
 The Government determined those statements to be false.

-Subsequently, "Bobb told agents Corcoran informed her that the storage room had been thoroughly searched - and indicated it was the only area of the club that needed to be searched.
-Corcoran's search for classified documents in response to the subpoena did not include the president's private residence."35
+Subsequently, "Bobb told agents Corcoran informed her that the storage room had been thoroughly searched-and indicated it was the only area of the club that needed to be searched.
+Corcoran's search for classified documents in response to the subpoena did not include the president's private residence."
+Corcoran subsequently testified before the grand jury "that